Vah3/42-school-projects/so_long 2022-06-03/readme.md

 # so_long

-![so long play screen shot](so_long_play_screen_shot.png) This is a small game project from 1337/42school implemented using MiniLibX.
-The project is inspired by Game Freak's Pokemon Firered.
+![so long play screen shot](so_long_play_screen_shot.png) This is a small game project from Yerevan/42school implemented using MiniLibX.

 ## Goals
 This project is a very small 2D game.
 It is built to make you work with textures, sprites.
 And some very basic gameplay elements.